proverma/arrow/README.md

 Arrow aims to completely remove the line between development’s Unit tests, and Functional and Integration tests by providing a uniform way to create and execute both.

-Arrow itself is a thin, extensible layer that marries JavaScript, NodeJS, PhantomJS and Selenium.
-Arrow allows you to write tests using YUI-Test and execute those tests using NodeJS, PhantomJS or Selenium.
+Arrow itself is a thin, extensible layer that marries JavaScript, NodeJS and Selenium.
+Arrow allows you to write tests using YUI-Test and execute those tests using NodeJS or Selenium.
 Additionally, Arrow provides a rich mechanism for building, organizing and executing test and test scenarios.

 ##Install